geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 ### Option 3:
 Add instrumentation key in code while enabling ApplicationInsights instrumentation.
 See the following section.

-## Add Application Insights instrumentation in code.
+## 4. Add Application Insights instrumentation in code.

 There are two options for instrumenting your code.
 These are intended to be mutually exclusive, only use one or the other and not both together!

 Both options below allow passing an instrumentation key as a parameter to the call `AddApplicationInsightsTelemetry()` or `UseApplicationInsights()`.
 This is required if the key is not set via options mentioned at the beginning.

-### Option 1: Program.cs (Recommended)
+### Option 1: `UseApplicationInsights` (Preferred approach if using default Application Insights settings)

-The preferred default mechanism is to use the `UseApplicationInsights` extension method from the `WebHostBuilder` instance.
+The easiest way is to use the `UseApplicationInsights` extension method from the `WebHostBuilder` instance.

 Starting with Asp.Net Core 2.0, all project templates include a call to `WebHost.CreateDefaultBuilder()` in `Program.cs` which automatically does everything needed to read settings from appsettings.json/environment variables and initialize configuration variables.